Ernest Leslie Peake: Early life and education

-On 23 March 1905, Peake was born in Hengchow, China.
+On 23 March 1905, Ernest Leslie Peake was born in Hengchow, China.
 His father, Ernest Cromwell Peake, was a medical missionary doctor with the London Missionary Society, and his mother, Amanda Elizabeth Powell, had come to China as a missionary assistant.
 His younger brother, Mervyn Peake, was an author and illustrator.

 In July 1905, his mother experienced gynaecological complications, and underwent an operation in Hengchow.
 However, the operation failed to fix the complications, and his family moved to England in October 1905 to seek treatment.
 In January 1907, the family moved back to Hengchow.

 Peake received his early education in Kuling.
 In May 1914, Peake and his family moved to Mottingham, London, while his father attended the University of Edinburgh to complete a Doctor of Medicine.
 During this period, Peake attended Eltham College.
 In October 1916, Peake and his family moved to Tientsin—a journey that took two months due to World War I. They sailed on Kashima Maru via the Cape of Good Hope.
 Peake was sent to Chefoo School, a boarding school nearly 800 km away.

 In 1921, Peake went back to study at Eltham College, and in January 1923, his family moved back to Mottingham.